davirxavier/arduinoprojects/myprojects/AirConditionerController/README.md

             - Turn the compressor on and set a timeout for turning it off again
         3. If the ac's compressor is on, has been running for a few minutes and the current room temperature average is below the user's set temperature by one degree:
             - Turn off the compressor the set a timeout for turning it on again
-   - Read current temperature on the sensor
-   - Save current temperature